Full-field in vivo experimental study of the strains of a breathing human abdominal wall with intra-abdominal pressure variation: Results and discussion

 \subsection{Strains along profile lines}

 Table \ref{Table_dic_result_lines} shows mean values of strain $\varepsilon_{xx}$ and $\varepsilon_{yy}$ obtained from grid points located in the section lines A--A and B--B (see Figure \ref{fig_dic2dis}c) of each subject.
 Section A-A runs along the mid-line (y-direction) and section B-B runs in a transverse direction (x-direction), around 3 cm above the umbilicus.
-The profile lines of the strains along these sections together with principal strain and $\varepsilon_{2}$are presented in Figures \ref{fig_profile_LA}--\ref{fig_profile_TA}.
+The profile lines of the strains along these sections together with principal strain $\varepsilon_{1}$ and $\varepsilon_{2}$ are presented in Figures \ref{fig_profile_LA}--\ref{fig_profile_TA}.
+Here, the deformations in the individual sections of the abdominal wall can be observed.
+Although to clearly distinguish the anatomical zones would require additional medical imaging to visualise muscle structures in each patient, which was not covered by the standard peritoneal dialysis procedure.

 The relations of $\varepsilon_{xx}$ to $\varepsilon_{yy}$ and principal strains vary between subjects and sometimes vary along a single profile.
+Coordinate system of each subject is depicted under strain maps in \ref{appendix_strain}.
 It may be observed that $\varepsilon_{yy}$ is higher than $\varepsilon_{xx}$ along a longer section of the mid-line in the case of the majority of subjects.
 However, $\varepsilon_{xx}$ is higher for mid-lines of D2, D9 and D11, who were the youngest subjects with the most muscular abdominal walls.
 Mean $\varepsilon_{xx}$ along the mid-line is higher in those subjects and also in the case of D5 and D12.
 All of the above had higher ultrafiltration (UF) than the remaining subjects.
 From the clinical point of view, the high UF (0.7-1L) means higher fluid pressure on the abdominal wall and may pose a risk of hernias.
 Predominantly longitudinal rather than transverse higher strains were found in the \textit{ex vivo} study by \cite{podwojewski2014mechanical}, though in some individual cases, the opposite was observed.
 The predominance of the longitudinal direction, with some exceptions, is also observed in our study.

+The information of the average value of the deformations in both directions may be useful in case of considering surgical mesh implantation covering a large part of abdomen as well as may be important for its cognitive value in terms of the direction of maximal deformation of human abdominal wall.
+It can interestingly supply the discussion about in which direction (longitudinal or transversal) of the human torso, the abdominal wall deforms more.
+Here x and y reflect here the both directions.
+It is worth of noting that the values of $\varepsilon_{xy}$ observed in the study are low comparing to other components of the local strain tensor, as one can see at Figures \ref{fig_strainxy_dic1} - \ref{fig_strainxy_dic12}.
+Also, the histogram at Figure \ref{fig_hist_xy} indicates their lower value when compared to $\varepsilon_{xx}$ and $\varepsilon_{yy}$.
+This supports the hypothesis that the abdominal wall can be modelled as a membrane structure.